The debug Library: Inspection and Hooks

 debug.sethook(old_hook, old_mask, old_count)

 This pattern matters in library code.
-A library that silently replaces the hook breaks any debugging the host application already has running.
+A library that silently replaces the hook breaks any debugging or profiling the host application already has running.
+The save-and-restore idiom should be applied any time you call sethook from code that might be loaded as a dependency, not just at the top level of a standalone script.

 Hooks and Coroutines